horchi/linux-p4d/README.md

 ## Problems - anything is not working
  - check the syslog about errors of the p4d
- - for the WEBIF check also the error.log of the Apache web server If you post any problem at at git-hub or the forum please post the errors also!
+ - for the WEBIF check also the browser console for errors If you post any problem at at git-hub or the forum please post the errors also!